RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 - The ``text`` argument might contain non-alphabetic characters (spaces, numbers, symbols).
 You should leave these as they are.

-- You should make use of your own ``rotate_character`` function (which should make it very easy to satisfy the condition above).
+- You should make use of your own ``rotate_letter`` function (which should make it very easy to satisfy the condition above).

 When you're finished, you should of course test your function against a bunch of different inputs and make sure it works.